smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     async uploadArtworks (sdlArtworks)

     /**
-     * Check if an SdlFile has been uploaded to core
+     * Check if an SdlFile has been uploaded to Core
      * @param {SdlFile} sdlFile - SdlFile with file name and one of A) fileData, B) Uri, or C) resourceID set
      * @return {Boolean} that tells whether file has been uploaded to core (true) or not (false) */